tc39/proposal-ses/README.md

 such defensive programming support is not limited to SES, they should remain independent proposals.
 (TODO link to relevant proposals)

-Currently, if the value of `eval` is anything other than the original value of `eval`, any use of it in the form of a direct-eval expression will actually have the semantics of an indirect eval, i.e., a simple function call to the current value of `eval`.
-If SES itself does not alter the behavior of the builtin evaluators to be strict by default, then any user customization that replaces a SES realm's global evaluators with strict-by-default wrappers will break their use for direct-eval.
-We need to do something about this, but it is not yet clear what.

 For each of the upcoming proposed standard APIs that are not immutable and authority-free: